Ivy Raider ‘Moneyball for Gunnery’

 As shown in that figure, Tables III and V (both day and night iterations) had a negligible impact on Table VI

-past gunnery experience correlated with approximately 7-percent higher scores on Table VI.
-These findings
+gunnery experience correlated with approximately 7-percent higher scores on Table VI.
+These findings were

-were consistent with our OLS regression results, with the exception of past gunnery experience becoming a
+consistent with our OLS regression results, with the exception of past gunnery experience becoming a possible

-similar in magnitude to each individual coefficient.
-While only significant at 90 percent (which is not
+in magnitude to each individual coefficient.
+While only significant at 90 percent (which is not conventionally

-conventionally statistically significant), this provides suggestive evidence that embedded trainer use
+statistically significant), this provides suggestive evidence that embedded trainer use provides greatest value

-provides greatest value to new gunners.
-In other words, embedded trainer use is a substitute for past
+to new gunners.
+In other words, embedded trainer use is a substitute for past gunnery experience.

 Figure 7 — Gamma Regression Coefficient Plot